-FIn any industry, influencers are the trendsetters for the rest to follow.
+In any industry, influencers are the trendsetters for the rest to follow.
 They help the industry to grow by setting standards that serve as limits.
 Their experiences serve us as guidelines and their recommendations can help us choose the right path.
-If you are in the coworking industry or hoping to venture into coworking, following influencers can help you get a better insight into the coworking community.
+If you are in the coworking industry or hoping to venture into coworking business, following influencers can help you get a better insight into the field.

-Currently, there are around 18,700 coworking spaces around the globe and this number is growing daily.
-By 2025, it is expected to reach nearly 26,000.
-What this means for coworkers is that it can be harder to find the right space and fit into the coworking community.
-With the guidance of startup and business owners who have experienced the benefits of coworking spaces, you will get first-hand tips on how to make the most out of the situation.
+Currently, there are nearly18,700 coworking spaces around the globe and this number is growing daily.
+By 2025, it is expected to reach nearly26,000.
+What this means for flexible workspace providers is that it can be harder to compete for the loyalty of the coworking communities.
+With the guidance of seasoned business owners who have reached success and stability in the industry, you will get first-hand tips on how to make the most out of the situation.

 Here is a list of influencers whose inspiring stories are a good reason for you to be following their journey.

 Jerome is a pioneer of the coworking industry.
 The Harvard School of Design graduate designed and founded the first coworking space in Southern California BLANKSPACES in 2007.
 He was also the host of one of the first gatherings of coworking operators back in 2011.
 This was followed by the creation of the League of Extraordinary Coworking Spaces and COSHARE.co.
 Co-founded by Jerome Chang in 2011, LExC.co somehow remains the only global network of coworking spaces, now including about 100 locations from 30 brands.